 - 3.1.1.
-In the final phase of construction, the Design-Build Team shall design, install, and maintain the following communications networks as noted below: - New Bells Lake Rd.
-Closed-loop Signal System (Operated by Division 5) Ethernet communications using 24 Fiber Trunk Cable with 12 Fiber Drop Cable to the cabinet. - Fuquay-Varina Closed-loop Signal System (Operated by Division 5) Ethernet communications using 72 Fiber Trunk Cable with 12 Fiber Drop Cable to the cabinet. - 3.1.2.
+In the final phase of construction, the Design-Build Team shall design, install, and maintain the following communications networks as noted below: - Holly Springs Closed-loop Signal System (Operated by Division 5) Ethernet communications using 48 Fiber Trunk Cable with 12 Fiber Drop Cable to the cabinet.
+Note: This existing fiber belongs to the Town of Holly Springs.
+Relocate this fiber if needed to maintain connectivity to existing and future traffic signals during and following construction.

+- NC55 Bypass Closed-loop Signal System (operated by Division 5) Ethernet communications using 48 Fiber Trunk Cable with 12 Fiber Drop Cable to the cabinet (Details of this closed-loop system are to be determined). - 3.1.2.
 Reference the ITS Scope of Work found elsewhere in this RFP for additional ITS requirements.